zaaine/Phototheque/README.md

 ## Contribution

-Comment les autres peuvent contribuer au projet (par exemple, en signalant des bugs, en proposant des améliorations, en soumettant des Pull Requests).
+Contribuer au projet en signalant des bugs, en proposant des améliorations, en soumettant des Pull Requests.

 ## Licence

 MIT License

-Copyright (c) [Année] [Votre Nom]
+Copyright (c) [2025] [ZAAINE AZIZ]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal